typed-macro/typed-macro/README.md

 ### 🎨 Use Your Macros

-You can treat macros [as normal functions](#-use-macros) that cannot be re-assigned: they also have parameter types, return value types, comments, overloading, and can be nested.
+You can treat macros [as normal functions](#-use-macros) that cannot be re-assigned: they also have parameter types, return value types, comments, overloading, and can be nested;
-No special syntax, no special characters.
+no special syntax, no special characters.

 What you need to care about is how to put macros into your project.